 .....you might find the above website useful.

 Below you will find a basic, small, review of some apps you should ideally use when living in Budapest and other parts of Hungary.
 Although some are tourist related, they also contain useful information for those living in Hungary too.
-Many are developed for either an Android, Fire, Apple OS or Windows mobile phone, but not for all devices; which is "normal" these days.
+Many are developed for devices that use either the Android, Amazon Fire, Apple or Windows operating system, but not for all operating systems/devices; which is "normal" these days.

-Although the apps below were tested on either my BUSH Android Kit Kat mobile phone, Windows 10 computer, Amazon Fire 5 tablet or iPhone 4, they might also work on other devices.
+NOTE - Although the apps below were tested on either a BUSH Android Kit Kat mobile phone, Huawei PLite 8 Android Nougat mobile phone, iPhone 4, iPhone 5, iPhone 6, Alba Android Lollipop tablet, Windows 10 computer or Amazon Fire 5 tablet or a combination of those devices, they might also work on other devices.
 Hence why you should visit each app developer's website for details on their device requirements.

 NOTE WELL - These reviews are purposely not long-winded and purposely do not detail every feature of an app.
-The reviews are more of an 'overall observation' of how well suited they are, and what they have to offer, for someone living in Budapest.
-So no waffle, just straight to the point app PROS and CONS.
-The apps are NOT listed in any 'good/bad' order.
-Simply read each app review, try the app if need be and then make your own judgement(s) about that particular app.
+The reviews are more of an 'overall observation' of how well suited they are, and what they have to offer, for someone living in Hungary.
+Meaning: No waffle, just straight to the point app PROS and CONS.
+As the apps are NOT listed in any 'good/bad' order simply read each app review, try the app if need be and then make your own judgement(s) about that particular app.

 Although many app websites state their app/software works on multiple devices and operating systems, you might find dead links to their associated online app stores.
 This could be because they no longer sell on those stores and/or for those devices, for whatever reason(s), whereby their own website has not been updated accordingly.
 The copyright on their website might also state 2014 for example, with contact details missing.
 These are signs, in my eyes, of lack of support for the app, website and/or you (the potential customer).